canonical/doc-docs/juju-tutorials/juju-tricks.md

 Duration: 0:01

-This article is compilation of CLI tricks, useful for recovery of juju deployments after OS services' hosts reboot / crash / network splits / etc.
+This article is compilation of CLI tricks, useful for recovery of Juju deployments after services or hosts reboot, crash, or network components become unreachable.

 ### Requirements

-There is no specific setup precedure for this tutorial because it contains commands that are applicable in various situations in any juju deployment.
-Most of the commands are using just standard cli utilities like `grep`, `sed` or `awk`.
+There is no specific setup precedure for this tutorial because it contains commands that are applicable in various situations in any Juju deployment.
+Most of the commands are using just standard CLI utilities like `grep`, `sed` or `awk`.

 [note status="What to do if you get stuck"]
 The best place to ask for help is the [Charmhub Discourse forum](https://discourse.charmhub.io/).